Tauvic/DriverAwareness/README.md

 # The business case: Safe Driver Coaching System

-## Why we all should have our personal driving coach
+## A personal driving coach can make driving 57% safer
 <img align="right" width="300" src="https://github.com/Tauvic/DriverAwareness/blob/master/doc/distracted.jpg"/>

 Strangely enough dangerous driving such as speeding and hard breaking is NOT the main cause of accidents.